If you prefer to construct your own asset allocation, or supplement other options, you may select among the following large cap funds:

 AllianzGI NFJ Dividend Value Fund

 Investment Objective and Principal Strategies.
-This Fund seeks long-term growth of capital and income.
+This Fund’s primary investment objective is long-term growth of capital and income.
 The Fund seeks to achieve its investment objective by normally investing at least 80% of its net assets (plus borrowings made for investment purposes) in common stocks and other equity securities of companies that pay or are expected to pay dividends.
 Under normal conditions, the Fund will invest primarily in common stocks of companies with market capitalizations greater than $3.5 billion.
-The portfolio managers use a value investing style focusing on companies whose securities the portfolio managers believe have low valuations.
-The portfolio managers use quantitative factors to screen the Fund’s initial selection universe.
-To further narrow the universe, the portfolio managers analyze factors such as price momentum (i.e., changes in security price relative to changes in overall market prices), earnings estimate revisions (i.e., changes in analysts’ earnings-per-share estimates) and fundamental changes.
-The portfolio managers also identify what they believe to be undervalued securities in each industry to determine potential holdings for the Fund representing a broad range of industry groups.
+The portfolio managers use a value investing style focusing on companies whose securities the portfolio managers believe are undervalued.
+The portfolio managers partition the Fund’s selection universe by industry and then identify what they believe to be undervalued securities in each industry to determine potential holdings for the Fund representing a broad range of industry groups.
+The portfolio managers use quantitative factors to screen the Fund’s selection universe, analyzing factors such as price momentum (i.e., changes in security price relative to changes in overall market prices) and earnings estimate revisions (i.e., changes in analysts’ earnings-per-share estimates), and also review and consider fundamental changes.
 In addition, a portion of the securities selected for the Fund are identified primarily on the basis of their dividend yields.
 After narrowing the universe through a combination of qualitative analysis and fundamental research, the portfolio managers select securities for the Fund.
-In addition to common stocks and other equity securities (such as preferred stocks, convertible securities and warrants), the Fund may invest in real estate investment trusts (REITs) and in non-U.S. securities, including emerging market securities.
+In addition to common stocks and other equity securities, the Fund may invest in real estate investment trusts (REITs) and in non-U.S. securities, including emerging market securities.

 Principal Risks.
-The principal risks presented by an investment in the Fund include management risk, market risk, issuer risk, equity securities risk, credit risk, focused investment risk, liquidity risk, non-U.S. investment risk, emerging markets risk, currency risk, REIT risk and turnover risk.
+Among the principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are market risk, issuer risk, equity securities risk, credit and counterparty risk, currency risk, emerging markets risk, focused investment risk, liquidity risk, management risk, non-U.S. investment risk, REIT and real estate-related investment risk, smaller company risk and turnover risk.

 PIMCO Stocks PLUS Absolute Return Fund